Actions of automorphism groups of free groups on spaces of Jacobi diagrams. I: Functors and

 For a map $f:X_n\rightarrow U_m$ such that $f(\partial X_n)\subset l$, let $\ti{f}=f \cup \id_l:X_n\cup\; l\rightarrow U_m$ and $\ti{f}_{\ast}:\pi_1(X_n\cup l)\cong F_n\rightarrow\pi_1(U_m)\cong F_m$ be the induced map on the fundamental groups.
 The linear map $\A_0(m,n)\rightarrow\K\F^\op(m,n)$ that sends $f$ to $\ti{f}_{\ast}$ is an isomorphism.

 We define a map by

-where the last map sends an element $u\in\A_0(m,n)$ to the map $u:A_d(m)\rightarrow A_d(n)$ defined by $u(v)=u\circ v$ for $v\in A_d(m)$.
+where the last map is the composition in the category $\A$ and we recall that $A_d(m)=\A_d(0,m)\subset \A(0,m)$.
 Note that since any element of $\A_0(m,n)$ has an empty Jacobi diagram, the composition of an element of $\A_0(m,n)$ with an element of $A_d(m)$ preserves the filtration.
-It can be easily checked that $A_d$ is a functor. \begin{remark} As the author was informed by Christine Vespa, if we consider the target category of $A_d$ as the category $\Vect$ of vector spaces over $\K$, then the functor $A_d$ is a polynomial functor of degree $2d$ in the sense of \cite{HPV}.
-Moreover, the filtrations of $A_d(n)$ corresponds to the polynomial filtration of the polynomial functor $A_d$.
-(The reader can consult \cite{POWELLVESPA} for the definition of polynomial filtrations.) \end{remark}
+It can be easily checked that $A_d$ is a functor.